TechRinger/SaaS-Squash/README.md

 - [X] Release the first version
 - [ ] Get the Google Sheets HTTP3/QUIC working
-- [ ] Get Slack Web API working
+- [ ] Get Slack Web API working (currently working with RTM)
-- [ ] Add Pastbin, Gists, and other file sharing apps
+- [ ] Add Pastebin, Gists, and other file sharing apps
 - [ ] Add Telegram, Twitter, and other social media apps
 - [ ] Add more Office 365 apps
 - [ ] Add more Google apps